CorrelAid/correlaid_website/README.md

 #### Standards

 - Text should be justified: "text-justify"
+- Links should have the following classes: "text-secondary no-underline font-normal hover:underline"
-- Links should have the following classes: ""
+- Links that are also titles should have the following classes: "text-xl font-semibold text-base-content transition hover:text-primary" (exception: partners)

 ### Internationalization